 It is the explicit policy of the SIOP IRC Grant Program that grant funds may not be used for overhead or indirect costs.
 In the committees’ experience, most universities will waive overhead and indirect costs under two circumstances: (a) the grant is relatively modest in size, and/or (b) the awarding institution (i.e., SIOP) does not allow it.
 If the above statement disallowing funds to be used for overhead is insufficient, the chair of the IRC Small Grant Subcommittee will provide additional documentation and evidence explicitly recognizing this policy.

-The IRC Small Grant award can be used in conjunction with other funding for a larger scale project.
-If this is the case, the proposal should describe the scope of the entire project, the entire budget, and the portion of the budget for which SIOP award money will be spent.
+The IRC Small Grant can be used in conjunction with other funding for a larger scale project.
+If this is the case, the proposal should describe the scope of the entire project, the entire budget, and the portion of the budget for which SIOP grant money will be spent.

 Criteria for Selecting Award Winners